 As well as being ‘off label’, parasitologists advise that showering or jetting against scab does not work.
 It may damp down problems for a while, but won’t help in proper control or eradication, and by sending sheep to market that have been showered/jetted, and carrying ‘hidden’ scab, we may be making the problem in the national flock worse.
 Showering or jetting with OPs is a waste of farmers’ money and, through exposing scab mites to a sub-lethal dose, could lead to resistance against diazinon developing.

-Advice to farmers
+Advice to farmers for using a plunge dip

 Using an injectable